Aastha-Arora/Great-Barrier-Reef/README.md

 Wanted to see if these changes in SST connected with a decrease in tourism consumption in North Tropical Queensland, Australia due to coral bleaching in the Great Barrier Reef.

 ### Datasets used
-Google Maps(API)
-National Oceanic and Atmospheric Administration(NOAA) Australian Government: Tourism Research Australia
+Google Maps(API), National Oceanic and Atmospheric Administration(NOAA), Australian Government: Tourism Research Australia

 ### Summarize findings